Nazareth University

 ROI Score: 49/100 · Below Average Value

-Nazareth University, a Catholic-tradition private nonprofit in Rochester, NY, posts an ROI score of 49 -- Below Average Value tier.
+Nazareth University, a Catholic-tradition private nonprofit in Rochester, NY, posts an ROI score of 49 - Below Average Value tier.
 Nazareth enrolls 1,873 students at its Pittsford campus and offers a strong portfolio of healthcare, education, and liberal-arts programs.
 Sticker tuition is $42,450 with net price of $29,357 producing a $117,428 four-year all-in.
 Six-year median earnings are $39,500, climbing to $56,458 by year ten.
 The 12-year payback period is moderate.
-The strongest sub-score is completion rate (83) at 72.8% -- one of the highest in this batch and a meaningful institutional achievement reflecting strong student support.
+The strongest sub-score is completion rate (83) at 72.8% - one of the highest in our dataset and a meaningful institutional achievement reflecting strong student support.
 The 75.6% three-year repayment rate is also solid.
 Median debt of $26,038 produces a 0.659 debt-to-earnings ratio.
-The score is held down by earnings premium (36) -- Nazareth earnings are middling because the institution's program mix leans toward education and human services where wages are structurally lower.
+The score is held down by earnings premium (36) - Nazareth earnings are middling because the institution's program mix leans toward education and human services where wages are structurally lower.
 Strong programs include Nursing (B with $76,684 first-year earnings), Health Professions, Communication Disorders Sciences, and Health/Medical Preparatory programs.
 Drama and Romance Languages programs receive F grades.

 Nazareth University